DioxusLabs/blitz/README.md

 - **`blitz-shell`** - A shell that allows Blitz to render to a window (integrates a Winit event loop, AccessKit, Muda etc).
 <br /><small><b>Uses: [Winit](https://github.com/rust-windowing/winit) (windowing/input), [AccessKit](https://github.com/AccessKit/accesskit) (accessibility), [Muda](https://github.com/tauri-apps/muda) (system menus)</b></small>

-#### High-level entry points
-- **`blitz`** - An HTML/markdown frontend that can render an HTML string.
-This is useful for previewing HTML and/or markdown files but currently lacks interactivity.
-- **`dioxus-native`** - A Dioxus frontend that can render a Dioxus VirtualDom.
-This has full interactivity support via Dioxus's event handling.

 ## License